I am yet to come across a Nigerian that doesn’t love meat pie. Nigerian Meat pie is one of Nigeria’s popular street snack and it’s loved by all.

-Growing up, I always look forward to when my mum would make it or when my dad would buy for us for being good, from one of the popular confectioneries.
+Growing up, I always look forward to when my mum would make meat pie or when my dad would buy for us for being good, from one of the popular confectioneries.
 Meat pie is not just a Nigerian thing; it is also popular in other parts of Africa.
-Nigerian meat pie if well done should be juicy, buttery and should also melt in the mouth.
+Nigerian meat pie if well done should be juicy, the pastry will be buttery and should also melt in the mouth.

 Nigerian meat pie filling (mince filling) has to be perfect as well as the pastry otherwise it would be dry and chewy.
 Making shortcrust pastry can be tricky but with a lot of practice and patience, you would master it and know what works for you.
 I don’t add eggs to my meat pie pastry as it is not necessary and its easy to make buttery pastry without eggs.

 Here is an easy step by step guide to making the best Nigerian meat pie ever.

 - 500 g Mince meat or ground beef (18-20%fat)

 - 700 g Plain flour, extra for dusting and thickening

 - 380 g unsalted butter

 - water 4 to 8 tbsp (100 ml)

 - 1 bullion cube (I used knorr)